Chapter 2 Yuri

-Eventually, Yuri decided to sit down.
-Gulag nuzzled up beside him.
-The grass at the side of the path was comfortable enough for Yuri to lie down.
+Eventually, Yuri sat down on the grass at the side of the path, and Gulag nuzzled up beside him.
 The only sounds were the animals in the trees and a gentle breeze rippling through the long grass and leaves.
-Yuri looked at the sky and took in all the colours.
-For the briefest of moments, he forgot his anger and thought about how good the colours looked.
+Yuri looked at the sky and, for the briefest of moments, he forgot his anger as he took in all the colours.
+But almost immediately his anxiety returned.
+He stood up and looked back in the direction from which he’d come.
+He’d lost sight of the house a long time ago.

 Scanning the horizon in the other direction, Yuri’s heart jumped when he saw two figures on the crest of a hill.
 They were a good way off but close enough for him to see that they were dressed in white.
 One was clearly a big man, and the other also tall but more slender.